rnorthconference/rnorthconference.github.io/content/blog/installs.md

                     'pins', 'flexdashboard', 'plotly', 'DT'))

 install.packages( 'tidyverse' )
-install.packages( 'tidymodels' ) #Say yes to any package requiring compilation
+install.packages( 'tidymodels' )
+#Say yes to any package requiring compilation if asked

 #Rethinking and bootstraplib are not yet on CRAN
 devtools::install_github('rmcelreath/rethinking')
+devtools::install_github('rstudio/bootstraplib')
-devtools::install_github('rstudio/bootstraplib') #Choose 1 to update all packages
+#Choose 1 to update all packages if asked
 ```